fangyan93/CarND-Vehicle-Detection/readme.md

 ![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?
 Ultimately I searched on 4 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+For this example image,
+![alt text][image7]

 Here are some example images:
+The heatmap created for test
 ![alt text][image4]
----
+After that, the heatmap is labeled and bounding boxes are drawn on that.

 I tried different color spaces such as RGB, HSV and HLS, as well as YCrCb, where YCrCb provides best results, also, I tried RBF kernal and different combinations of (C, Gamma) values, where linear kernel with C = 100 and Gamma = 0.01 has good performance.

 ### Video Implementation